Eiim/Chokistream/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug report/connection issue
-about: Report a bug in Chokistream
+about: Report an issue using Chokistream
 title: ''
 labels: ''
 assignees: ''